 When using small containers or ramekins place them in a steamer basket.
 If the containers are low, or the cooker is very tall, small containers can be stacked pyramid-style in multiple levels.
 Remove small containers from the cooker with tongs or a glove-covered hand.

 Larger containers should be lowered onto a trivet or steamer basket.
 If the container does not already have handles, then construct a foil sling (bottom-right photo) to easily lower and remove the container from the pressure cooker.

 The height of the container and steamer basket cannot exceed the maximum fill line of the pressure cooker – this is to ensure the foil cover does not dislodge or the food therein does not interfere with the pressure cooker’s safety systems.

 Suitable heat-proof containers

-As the name suggests, heat-proof containers should be heat or oven proof- this includes: silicone, heat-proof glass (like pyrex), ceramic, stainless steel, aluminum and even copper!
+As the name suggests, heat-proof containers should be heat or ovenproof- this includes high-temperature silicone, heat-proof glass (like pyrex), ceramic, stainless steel, aluminum and even copper!
 The forms should not be plastic or any glass that is not tempered.
-In Italy, they sell disposable aluminum forms specifically for Creme Caramel – they’re very handy for un-moulding creme caramel (just stretch out the edges to release the dessert!)
+There are also disposable aluminum forms specifically for Creme Caramel – they’re very handy for un-molding creme caramel (just stretch out the edges to release the dessert!)
 If using large square or rectangular containers, be measure the diagonal of the shape to ensure a good fit.